 A zoo noticed that many of its animals were getting sick, depressed, and not performing well.
 They built a special veterinary clinic and hired the best doctors with all the most advanced methods and treatments to fix these underperforming beasts.
-The doctors discovered that placing the animals in environments that closely replicated their ancestral ways of being quickly brought about drastic healing in these animals.
-As soon as the animals were determined healthy, however, they were immediately sent back to the zoo, where they would eventually become sick again.
+The doctors discovered that placing the animals in environments that closely replicated their ancestral ways of being quickly brought about drastic healing.
+As soon as they were determined healthy, however, they were immediately sent back to the zoo, where they would eventually become sick again.

 Tamarix received his training in treating sick animals from this clinic, and was able to study the effects of domestication and wildness on the human animal for over a decade.
 There was a problem though – after a while, Tamarix started to ask questions, questions like: Why must we send the animals back to the zoo?
 Why is wildness only appreciated/tolerated in small, regulated doses, just enough to coerce the animals back into service?
 Why does the zoo exist and why arent we attempting to destroy it?

 Sadly, Tamarix found it harder and harder to work in the clinic, even though he had learned so much from his time there and really loved many of the people and practices of the clinic.
-Tamarix had to leave, and in so doing, has decided to continue his path of rewilding, resistance, and remembering what it means to be a human in a world almost totally colonized by civilization.
+Tamarix had to leave, and in so doing, has decided to continue his path of rewilding, resistance, and remembering what it means to be a human in a world almost fully infected with civilization.

 Tamarix is inviting others to learn alongside him, to share in this journey.
 To this end, he has begun the Oak and Bone School of Belonging and Remembrance and has set his roots down in the deep canyons of the Colorado Plateau, on the southern slopes of Boulder Mountain.